 4. Have fewer variables

-Floor plans aren’t the only things to limit if you want to reduce profit uncertainty.
+Floor plans aren’t the only things to limit if you want to reduce uncertainty.
 You also want to limit variables in finish selections as much as possible.

 Cabinets are a good example.
 If custom cabinets are on the table for every home and you’re a fixed-price builder, you may have a hard time estimating what they’re going to cost from house to house.
 Flooring is another example that has seemingly limitless variables in material and labor costs.
 How many hours have you lost pricing out exotic tile materials and complicated install patterns?
 And, when you’ve finished those estimates, how often has the customer tried to haggle the price after doing some “research” online?
-Not a recipe for efficiency or profitability.
+Not a recipe for efficiency.

 5. Create economies of scale